aspose-psd/Aspose.PSD-Reference-Tutorials/psd/english/java/image-editing/create-image-by-setting-path/_index.md

 ## Step 5: Create Image

-Create an instance of Image and call the Create method by passing the PsdOptions object and image dimensions.
+Create an instance of `Image` and call the `create` method by passing the `PsdOptions` object and image dimensions.

 ```java
 Image image = Image.create(psdOptions, 500, 500);